carrotdata/redcarrot/README.md

 #### B-tree data type

 Release 0.4 will introduce B-Tree data type, which will allow range queries with filters, aggregations and grouping.
-Stay tuned
+Stay tuned.

 ### New features in existing data types